tealybear/CSS-and-HTML-Practices/README.md

 # CSS-and-HTML-Practices
-Some basic lessons on CSS and HTML I need to complete for The Tech Academy.
+A basic lesson on CSS and HTML I have completed for The Tech Academy.